chaseaw/plasmid-align/README.md

 ```
 Each Sample folder needs a reference fasta sequence file (.fa) if you want to align to a known sequence.

+Here I find that using the ```explorer.exe .``` command is very helpful for dropping fasta files into the Sample Folders.

 After adding each fasta file, from the directory with Sample folders, run plasmid-align.sh:

 ```